Please Go Home, Miss Akutsu!: Characters

 Kenji shows up at Oyama's apartment after Reiko has made a few visits.
 Like Oyama, he had to deal with his future wife when she hung out in his room.

 Publication

 Written and illustrated by Taichi Nagaoka, Please Go Home, Miss Akutsu! began serialization on Kadokawa Shoten's Young Ace Up manga website on July 29, 2019.
 Kadokawa has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 4, 2020.
-As of December 27, 2024, ten volumes have been released.
+As of December 27, 2025, eleven volumes have been released.

 On September 21, 2022, Seven Seas Entertainment announced they licensed the series.
 They released the first volume under their Ghost Ship imprint on April 4, 2023.

 On November 18, 2024, Nagaoka announced the series was going on indefinite hiatus due to health issues.
 It resumed on June 9, 2025.
+On June 22, 2026, Nagaoka announced that due to family circumstances, the series was going on another hiatus for about three months starting in August of the same year.